zerotier/docs/docs/faq/transfernetwork.md

 ---
-title: FAQ
+title: Transfer Network Ownership
-description: Answers to commonly asked questions
+description: How to move or transfer ZeroTier networks between users and organizations
-tags: [faq, troubleshooting, hub]
+tags: [faq, billing, admin, explanation]
+displayed_sidebar: docsSidebar
 ---

 ### Can I move or transfer my network(s) to another user? {#transfer-network}

-When you join an [organization](./organizations.md), all of your networks are transferred to the organization.
+When you join an [organization](/organizations), all of your networks are transferred to the organization.
 The owner of the organization will become the owner of the networks.

 If an account is already in an organization, it cannot join a different one.